zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 This is why agentic AI can be useful far beyond executing simple checklists.
 They are very capable of drafting plans, critiquing assumptions, repairing code, and surfacing potential failure modes.

-And arguably, LLMs may already be superhuman in the breadth of pattern-based judgement they approximate.
+The capacity to operationalize latent patterns also means that agentic AI is continuously redefining the scope of judgement.

 ## Conclusion: Judgement as a Moving Frontier

-Some of what is commonly known as judgement is merely procedural decision-making, and Agentic AI is already excellent at this.
+Some of what is commonly considered judgement is merely procedural decision-making, and Agentic AI is already excellent at this.

 Some judgement flows from tacit knowledge, and LLMs are increasingly able to approximate parts of this as well.

-Each time a layer of judgement becomes repeatable, testable, or modelable, it moves closer to procedure.
+Each time a layer of judgement becomes repeatable, testable, or modeled, it moves closer to procedure.
 The frontier then shifts upward again, toward whatever remains unstable, underspecified, or not yet pattern-saturated.

-Clearly, agentic AI does not simply replace judgement wholesale.
+Obviously, agentic AI is not a simple drop-in replacement for judgement.
 It does, however, continuously redraw the boundary between judgement and procedure.

 And in this era of agentic AI, judgement is not disappearing.
 It is simply becoming easier to see what was never judgement in the first place.